 - LLPs do not pay Corporation Tax – each LLP member is taxed as a self-employed individual through Self Assessment

 - Annual accounts and a confirmation statement must be delivered to Companies House each year

 - Limit of each LLP member’s liability is agreed between the members and usually stated in a partnership agreement

 - Limited Liability Partnerships have a flexible internal structure that can be changed at any time, as often as required

 - LLPs do not have shares to sell and, therefore, cannot receive capital investment from non-LLP members in exchange for a portion of ownership of the business

 Should I form a limited company or an LLP?

 The most suitable structure depends on a number of factors, such as: the kind of business you have, the number of people setting it up, your preferred internal management structure, tax liabilities, profit distribution, and the options you would like for removing profits and keeping surplus income in the business.

 An LLP is a great alternate structure for any business that currently operates as a traditional partnership with a small and consistent number of members who each make comparable contributions and draw similar profits.

-An LLP is also particularly beneficial if the activities of the partnership involve high-risk services, or there is a likelihood that claims for damages could be brought against the business.
+Limited Liability Partnerships are also particularly beneficial for partnerships involved in high-risk services or any activities that carry an increased likelihood of claims for damages being made.
 Furthermore, the flexibility offered from a partnership structure is often the determining factor for certain professions.